spcourse/sp1/python/en/loops/index.md

 In Python, just like in almost every other programming language, there are two different constructions to loop over a variable: the **for-loop** and the **while-loop**.

 A for-loop is used when you know beforehand how often you want to repeat the set of instructions.
 In cases where you do not know that in advance and want to evaluate at every step if you want to continuer not, you use the while-loop.
 In a while-loop, just like in the for-loop, all instructions are executed for a specific value of the variable.
-Ths difference is that each time the variable is changed, there is an evaluation wether or not to re-do the blok again.
+Ths difference is that each time the variable is changed, there is an evaluation wether or not to re-do the block again.

 In most cases, `for` and `while` are interchangeable.
 This for-loop: